190-page Mississauga Heritage Management Strategy outlines framework for Story of Mississauga project

 I first became interested, years ago, in the work of the Brookings Institution when I read studies, that the Institution had published, concerning the long-term economic benefits of optimal early childhood learning.
-This happens to be a topic of much interest to me.
-I was impressed with the quality of the reports that I read, and had enough experience and knowledge of the field of early childhood education to be able to understand the significance of these, particular research reports, with accompanying policy recommendations, that I read many years ago.
+This is a topic of much interest to me.
+I was impressed with the quality of the studies.
+I’ve been reading Brookings reports ever since.

-The recent work in question, on a distantly related topic, that I will highlight in a subsequent post, is by Fiona Hill and Clifford G. Gaddy.
+The recent work in question, which involves some great storytelling as I will highlight in subsequent posts, is by Fiona Hill and Clifford G. Gaddy.